zi2001/zi2001/README.md

   - For our final project of Le Wagon BootCamp, we created an application to classify music genres using advanced AI techniques.
   - We built a Convolutional Neural Network (CNN) model on a dataset from a Kaggle competition with approximately 10,000 songs across 10 different genres.
   - The model's accuracy reached 90% for music genre classification.
   - We implemented an API deployed on Google Cloud Platform (GCP) and built a user-friendly interface using Streamlit.
-This interface includes features such as music genre classification, a learning platform, and an engaging practice game.
   - Explore the project repositories for further details

 ## Connect with me: